Church of St Chad, Pleasley Vale

-The Church of St Chad (also known as St Chad's) is on Church Lane, Pleasley Vale, Nottinghamshire, England.
-It is an active Church of England parish church in the deanery of Mansfield, the Archdeaconry of Newark, and the Southwell and Nottingham diocese.
+The Church of St Chad (also known as St Chad's) is in Pleasley Vale, Nottinghamshire, England.
+It was an active parish church until 2026 under the Church of England, in the deanery of Mansfield, the Archdeaconry of Newark, and the Southwell and Nottingham diocese.
 Its benefice has two churches, St Chad's and the main parish church, St Edmund.
 The church is recorded in the National Heritage List for England as a designated Grade II listed building.

 History

 St Chad's was built by Joseph Paget after he inherited his parents' estate and consequently became a senior partner in nearby Pleasley Vale Mills.
 In 1876, deciding that his household and mill workers needed a church, a chapel was built overlooking the vale, on the Derbyshire side of the River Meden.
 The chapel was built of timber, painted white, by Cox & Sons of London.

 After disagreement "over the style of services conducted in the church" Joseph Paget had the church dismantled and rebuilt just over the River Meden boundary in Nottinghamshire, thus moving it from the Diocese of Lichfield to the Diocese of Southwell and Nottingham.
 The church was reconstructed in brick and stone, with a bell tower and lead roof.

+As of 2026, the church is no longer active or in use for worship, due to deteriorating wooden structure.